The Studio of Francisco de Zurbarán (1598-1664)

 New Electroacoustic Music inspired by Art Three of the Barber Institute’s best-loved paintings – as you’ve never heard them before!
 In this exciting sound installation, a collaboration with the University’s Department of Music, three postgraduate composers were commissioned to create new short electroacoustic pieces, inspired by works in the Barber collection.
 They chose three very different pictures … Read more

-Unknown Italian Artist
+Unknown Venetian Artist

-Unknown Italian Artist, after Andrea del Sarto (1486 – 1530)
+Studio of Andrea del Sarto (1486 – 1530)

 FUNCTION 4